gustavofuhr/miyagi_pytorch_trainer/README.md

 python miyagi_trainer/train.py --resize_size 224 --train_datasets CIFAR10 --val_datasets CIFAR10 --backbone mobilenetv3_large_100
 ```

-if you did `2` for sure you're interested in tracking this experiments.
-For that, set the following:
+That should download everything you need and start running.
+If you did `2` for sure you're interested in tracking this experiment.
+For that, set the following args:

 ```
 --track_experiment --experiment_group miyagi-test --experiment_name test1 --wandb_user my_wandb_user
 ```

-## Resize images
+## Resizing images

+You always need to set a size to resize all your images (that's make easier to accommodate for different datasets).
-Always set the `--resize_size` param, such as `--resize_size 224`, it's required.
+For that, set the `--resize_size` param, such as `--resize_size 224`.

 ## Datasets

-To have up and running in no time, the trainer support using the [Pytorch official datasets](https://pytorch.org/vision/stable/datasets.html).
-Anyone in that list should work fine, samples:
+To have up and running in no time, the trainer support using the [Pytorch official datasets](https://pytorch.org/vision/stable/datasets.html), examples are CIFAR10, MNIST, ImageNet, etc.).
+Anyone in that list should work fine.
 ```
 --train-datasets CIFAR10 --val-datasets CIFAR10
 ```

 Of course you can also use your own data to train.
 For that we use the `torchvision.datasets.ImageFolder`.
-As per the documentation, you should put your images for each class inside a folder named with that class, ex:
+As [per the documentation](https://pytorch.org/vision/stable/generated/torchvision.datasets.ImageFolder.html), you should put your images for each class inside a folder named with that class, ex:

 ```